drmartinezrabert/EcoSysEM/README.md

 ## (Default arguments: product = 'M2I1NXASM', version = '5.12.4', var = ['PS', 'T2M', 'TROPT', 'TROPPB'])
 newMERRA2.getDataMERRA2(dataType = 'mly', years = 1995, months = 10, days = 'All')
 ```
 Once the data is downladed, the user can load the data creating a new _MERRA2_ instance in **Loading** mode with, at least, `dataType` and `y` arguments.
-The user can get the data using the attributes defined before.
+The user can get the data calling the attributes defined above.
 Here is an example:
 ```python
 from envdef import MERRA2